jkomusin/eventviewer-ipad/README.markdown

-By arranging bands into stacks and panels, transitioning from one band to another in the same stack, the matching band in another stack, or the matching band in the matching stack in another panel allows comparison between timelines by a single variable.
+By arranging bands into stacks and panels, transitioning from one band to another in the same stack, the matching band in another stack, or the matching band in the matching stack in another panel allows comparison between timelines differing by a single variable.

 This grouping allows for a large array of timelines to be assembled and compared a la [Tufte's small multiples](http://en.wikipedia.org/wiki/Small_multiple).